C.J. Uzomah Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Season Stats

-- Uzomah has collected 493 yards on 49 catches with five touchdowns this season, averaging 30.8 yards per game on 63 targets.
+- Uzomah has put up 493 yards (on 49 catches) and five touchdowns.
+He has been targeted 63 times, and is averaging 30.8 yards per game.

 - So far this season, 12.0% of the 526 passes thrown by his team have gone Uzomah's way.

-- Uzomah has seen the ball thrown his way seven times in the red zone this season, 12.3% of his team's 57 red zone pass attempts.
+- With seven targets in the red zone this season, Uzomah has been on the receiving end of 12.3% of his team's 57 red zone pass attempts.

+- The Bengals, who rank fifth in the NFL in points scored, have dropped back to pass 55.7% of the time while opting for the ground attack 44.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Uzomah's matchup with the Browns.